Blotch3D/Blotch3D/README.md

     body, and add overrides of Setup, FrameProc, and/or FrameDraw as desired.

-To create a project for another platform (Android, iOS, etc.), follow something like the above steps for the other platform.
+To create a project for another platform (Android, iOS, etc.), make sure you have the Visual Studio add-on that supports it (for example, for Android you'll need to add the Xamarin Android feature), and follow something like the above steps for that platform.

 All model meshes, textures, fonts, etc. used by the 3D hardware must be created and accessed by the same thread, because supported hardware